4d/docs/website/translated_docs/fr/Admin/building.md

 Once a client/server application is built, you will find a new folder in the destination folder named **Client Server executable**.
 This folder contains two subfolders, *\<ApplicationName>Client* and *\<ApplicationName>Server*.
 > These folders are not generated if an error occurs.
 In this case, open the [log file](#log-file) in order to find out the cause of the error.

 The *\<ApplicationName>Client* folder contains the client portion of the application corresponding to the execution platform of the application builder.
 Ce dossier doit être installé sur chaque poste client.
-The *\<ApplicationName>Server* folder contains the server portion of the application.
+Le dossier *\<ApplicationName>Server* contient la partie serveur de l'application.

 The contents of these folders vary depending on the current platform: